Hrishikesh-Gavai/NERV-TRANSLATE/README.md

 ## License
-Although the code is licensed under Apache 2, the models or weights may have commercial restrictions, as seen with pyannote diarization.
+Although the code is licensed under Apache-2.0, the models or weights may have commercial restrictions, as seen with pyannote diarization.